WaalanXD/API-REST-Automata/README.md

 ## Overview

-This project is a REST web server that converts a Non-deterministic Finite Automaton (NFA) into an equivalent Deterministic Finite Automaton (DFA) using the subset construction algorithm.
+This project is a REST web server that converts a non-deterministic finite automaton (NFA) into an equivalent deterministic finite automaton (DFA) using the subset construction algorithm.

 The application also includes a DFA simulation endpoint that evaluates an input string and returns the traversal path plus the final acceptance result.